Hot & Humid Again Today, Rain Chances Increasing

-Happy Friday!
-It is another very warm morning out there across the Tennessee Valley.
+HUNTSVILLE, AL (WAFF) - It is another very warm morning out there across the Tennessee valley.
 Clouds overnight have kept in that warmth.
 Some of us have even stayed into the mid to upper 70s with more humidity.

 Once we get through this weekend the next big story will be some much-needed cool air!
 Fall like temperatures move in by the end of next week and they look to set up shop for a while.